Dixa-public/frontend-interview-project/CONTRIBUTING.md

 If you need a `position: relative` wrapper instead make a wrapper inside the root container, that is position relative.

 Only use `display` on the root class in very small components, where adding an extra wrapper would be excessive (for example a `Button` component).

-### Testing stories with jest

-All new stories will automatically get a jest snapshot when you run `npm t`, that way the test will fail whenever the result of stories change.